-- Maintaining knowledge of Title VI and related requirements. - Attending civil rights training when offered by NCDOT or any other regulatory agency. - · Administering the Title VI Nondiscrimination Program and coordinating implementation of this Plan. - Making sure internal staff and officials are familiarized and complying with their Title VI nondiscrimination obligations. - Disseminating Title VI information internally and to the general public, including in languages other than English. - · Presenting Title VI-related information to decision-making bodies for input and approval. - Ensuring Title VI-related posters are prominently and publicly displayed. - Developing a process to collect data related to race, national origin, sex, age, and disability to ensure minority, lowincome, and other underserved groups are included and not discriminated against. - Ensuring that non-elected boards and committees reflect the service area and minorities are represented. - Implementing procedures for prompt processing (receiving, logging, investigating and/or forwarding) of discrimination complaints. - Coordinating with, and providing information to, NCDOT and other regulatory agencies during compliance reviews or complaint investigations. - · Promptly resolving areas of deficiency to ensure compliance with Title VI nondiscrimination requirements.
+- Maintaining knowledge of Title VI and related requirements. - Attending civil rights training when offered by NCDOT or any other regulatory agency. - Administering the Title VI Nondiscrimination Program and coordinating implementation of this Plan. - Training internal staff and officials on their Title VI nondiscrimination obligations. - Disseminating Title VI information internally and to the general public, including in languages other than English. - Presenting Title VI-related information to decision-making bodies for input and approval. - Ensuring Title VI-related posters are prominently and publicly displayed. - Developing a process to collect data related to race, national origin, sex, age, and disability to ensure minority, low-income, and other underserved groups are included and not discriminated against. - Ensuring that non-elected boards and committees reflect the service area and minorities are represented. - Implementing procedures for prompt processing (receiving, logging, investigating and/or forwarding) of discrimination complaints. - Coordinating with, and providing information to, NCDOT and other regulatory agencies during compliance reviews or complaint investigations. - Promptly resolving areas of deficiency to ensure compliance with Title VI nondiscrimination requirements.

-2.5 CHANGE OF TITLE VI COORDINATOR
+2.5 CHANGE OF TITLE VI COORDINATOR OR CCT DIRECTOR

-If Title VI Coordinator or Director changes, this document and all other documents that name the Coordinator, will immediately be updated, and an updated policy statement and assurance will be signed by the new Transit Director.
+If Title VI Coordinator or CCT Director changes, this document and all other documents that name the Coordinator, will immediately be updated, and an updated policy statement (and nondiscrimination agreement, if standalone) will be signed by the new CCT Director.